MrJohz/blog/content/privacy.md

 ## Changes to this privacy policy

-Under certain circumstances, changes to the laws or jurisprudence and adjustments to our business model might require us to amend this privacy policy.
-Therefore, we reserve the right to amend this privacy policy at any time.
-You can request the current version of our privacy policy at any time or find it at Data Protection.
+I reserve the right to amend this privacy policy at any time.
+You can request the current version of this privacy policy at any time or find it at [Data Protection](https://jonathan-frere.com/privacy/) (<https://jonathan-frere.com/privacy/>).

 Last updated: March 2025